kiwiidb/easy-ln-address/README.md

     - LNDHUB_LOGIN: the "username" of your LNDhub account (lndhub://USERNAME:password@https://example.com)
     - (optional) MIN_SENDABLE: the minimum amount of msats people should send.
 Default 1000 (minimum 1000)
     - (optional) MAX_SENDABLE: the maximum amount of msats people should send.
 Default 1e10 (0.1 BTC).

+- Click `Deploy`
+- You should now have infinite LN Addresses: `arbitrary-string@project-name.vercel.app`
+- If you want to link your own domain, buy it on Vercel or import it and point it to this project.